jes-ale/jes.config.nvim/README.md

 ##### Personal nvim configuration inspired by [Kickstart, LazyVim] plugins and settings.
-##### - For advanced users i do not recomended this configuration unless you like the "simple" file structure i got going on.
 ##### - The configurations and the keymaps are strongly opinionated.
-##### - Actively updated and further customizated.

 ### Requeriments:
 #### I'm currently using Debian 12 stable